TRPMAN/DevOps-1/README.md

 This branch is where I do some hands-on project after learning Linux and Vagrant part to host simple website

 ## 🧱 Stack Used
-- Nginx : For Web Service
+- Nginx : Web Service
-- Tomcat : For Application Server
+- Tomcat : Application Server
 - RabbitMQ : Message Broker
 - Memcache : DB Caching
 - MySQL : SQL Database